The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 • Lufthansa (7 lounges)

-• Plaza Premier (can pay 36€ to enter or use your AmEx Platinum)
+• Plaza Premier (can pay to enter or use your AmEx Platinum)

-You’ll find a bunch of restaurants, grocery stores, and a few boutique stores.
-Overall, it’s a decent place to pass time without exiting the airport.
+Overall, these in-airport marketplaces offer a decent place to pass time without exiting the airport.

 3. Go for a walk and stretch your legs